xuyiqing/panelView/README.md

 ## Description

 **panelview** visualizes panel data.
-It has three main functions:
+It has three main functionalities:

-1.  it plots treatment status and missing data in a panel dataset;
+1.  it plots treatment status and missing values in a panel dataset;
-2.  it plots an outcome variable (either continuous or discrete) in a time-series fashion;
+2.  it plots an outcome variable (or any variable) in a time-series fashion;
-3.  it visualizes the bivariate relationships between an outcome variable and a treatment variable by unit or in aggregate.
+3.  it visualizes bivariate relationships of two variables by unit or in aggregate.

 ## Installation